Enable the custom domain

 Add a TXT record and paste the value that you copied from the Host column into the appropriate field, for example, the Name or Host field.

-Note: Depending on your registrar, you may only need to enter
+Note: Depending on your domain provider, you may only need to enter

 _oktaverification.login.example.com.
-If your registrar doesn't support the value that you enter, verification fails and your custom URL domain configuration is incomplete.
+If your domain provider doesn't support the value that you enter, verification fails and your custom URL domain configuration is incomplete.

 You can perform a DNS lookup of your